Increase 3 times your chances of landing an offer Register ×

 Charts

-Pens pencils and rulers, illustrating various consulting interview math skills, including reading charts
+Pens, pencils, and rulers illustrating consulting interview math skills, including reading charts.

 The article up to here pretty much covers the fundamental math you will need for case interviews and/or aptitude tests.
 However, there are other, related skills that you will need, beyond familiarity with these basic concepts.